 According to research, the average weight you can put on over the holidays is a pound or two.
 However, it can take months to shed it off.
 This means you need to start thinking about healthy eating each time the holidays draw to a close.
-However, returning to a healthier diet is never easy.
+However, returning to a healthy diet is never easy.

 If you’re going to set unrealistic goals and try to make wholesale changes, it can be overwhelming and may leave you dissatisfied.
 It could also mark you as a failure.
 That’s why you need a more realistic approach.
 You just need to do some minor tweaks that aren’t daunting to ensure a healthier life.